IRShadow08/IRShadow08/README.md

 <h5 align="center">Ps: I play CS2, LoL, Lethal Company, E7, Rev1999, Nikke and Valorant</h5>

 ## 5 Git Commands Cheat Sheet
-1. Initializes a new Git repository, creating the necessary internal data structures for version control in the current directory
+1. This initializes a new Git repository, creating the necessary internal data structures for version control in the current directory
 ```bash
 git-init
 ```
-2. Displays a chronological history of commits in a Git repository, showing commit messages, authors, dates, and commit hashes
+2. It displays a chronological history of commits in a Git repository, showing commit messages, authors, dates, and commit hashes
 ```bash
 git-log
 ```
-3.Allows you to revert changes in your working directory to a specified commit or to discard modifications in unstaged files
+3. Allows you to revert changes in your working directory to a specified commit or to discard modifications in unstaged files
 ```bash
 git restore
 ```